 It is not only about your answers to interview questions

 One needs to realize one thing in order to be able to succeed in a pharmacist interview.
 This is not a medical position.
-It is primarily the customer service position.
+It is primarily a customer service job.
 You meet people, you talk to people, you help people.
-Or at least you should do so.
+Said in very simple words, this is expected of you. . . .

-Therefor, interviewers observe a lot of things while you reply to their questions.
+Interviewers realize it and observe a lot of things while talking to you.
 Do you smile?
-How do you act?
 Do you communicate clearly enough?
 Do you speak to the point?
 Are you a good listener?
-Can you keep attention to details?
-Do you have a right personality for becoming a pharmacist?
-Are you motivated to have the job, or do you apply for it only because you have invested your time and money to studies?
+Can you keep attention to detail?
+Do you have a right personality for a pharmacist?
+Are you motivated to have this job, or do you apply only because you have invested so much time and money to graduate?

-The interviewers observe everything… In order to succeed, you need to present yourself in a right way, as a dedicated and motivated professional who strives to provide the best possible customer service in a pharmacy or in a hospital.
-Nowadays, there is a pharmacy on every corner.
-If patients are not satisfied with the behavior and professionalism of the employees, they will simply go and spend money in another pharmacy.
+The interviewers observe and asses everything.
+In order to succeed, you need to present yourself as a dedicated and motivated professional who strives to provide the best possible customer service in a every moment in job.
+Nowadays, there’s really a pharmacy on every corner.
+If clients are not satisfied with the behavior and professionalism of the employees, they will simply go and spend money in another pharmacy.
 Recruiters and pharmacy managers know it and test your customer service skills in an interview.

 Personal references and recommendations

-One time I heard that it is impossible to get a job of a pharmacist without a right connection.
-Well, to believe to such a statement is ridiculous.
-Yet, there is a little truth in it… A connection can help you a lot, especially to take a place of someone retired or someone planning to leave.
-You should not underestimate the power recommendations.
-It is time to polish your old address book, give a call to few people and see if someone can give you a helping hand.
-If yes, it is great.
-If not, you can still succeed with the help of our website, doing something more than the other job applicants do to prepare for their interview. . . .
+I heard it few times, that it is impossible to get a job of a pharmacist without a right connection.
+Well, while to believe it is ridiculous, a connection can surely help you, especially if you can replace someone who is planning to leave, or retire.
+You should not underestimate the power of recommendations.
+It is time to polish your old address book, give a call to few people (for example former classmates) to see if someone can give you a helping hand.
+If he can, great!
+If he can’t, you can still succeed with the help of our website—doing more than the other job applicants do to prepare for their interview. . . .

 What to say at the end?